What to expect when you get your fingerprints and photograph taken

 - The fingerprints were smudged or otherwise not usable.
 If this happens, or if there is any other error that makes it impossible to use the fingerprints, photo, or signature you provided, you’ll have to go in for a second biometrics appointment.

 - Your biometrics expired before your application was processed.
 The biometrics and associated background check are valid for 15 months.
-If it has taken longer than that for USCIS to process your marriage-based green card application, you will have to get your biometrics taken a second time.
+If it has taken longer than that for USCIS to process your green card application, you will have to get your biometrics taken a second time.

 Don’t underestimate the importance of the biometrics appointment: USCIS will deny your green card application if you miss it without rescheduling ahead of time.

-But if you plan ahead, the biometrics appointment should be a quick and painless step toward getting your marriage-based green card.
+But if you plan ahead, the biometrics appointment should be a quick and painless step toward getting your green card.

 You can reschedule the biometrics appointment, but it’s generally not a good idea to do so unless you absolutely have to—and rescheduling twice is certainly something to avoid.
 Your green card application will not be denied just because you request to reschedule your biometrics appointment, but it will be denied if you don’t get your fingerprints and photo taken in a timely manner.